Connection safety

 Configuring an allowlist of IP addresses to connect to Administration Server

-By default, users can log in to Kaspersky Security Center from any device where they can open Kaspersky Security Center Web Console or where MMC-based Administration Console is installed.
-However, you can configure Administration Server so that users can connect to it only from devices with allowed IP addresses.
-In this case, even if an intruder steals a Kaspersky Security Center account, he or she will be able to log in to Kaspersky Security Center only from IP addresses that are in the allowlist.
+By default, Kaspersky Security Center users can log in to Kaspersky Security Center from any device where the MMC-based Administration Console, Kaspersky Security Center Web Console or OpenAPI applications are installed.
+You can configure Administration Server so that users can connect to it only from devices with allowed IP addresses.
+For example, if an intruder tries to connect to Kaspersky Security Center through Kaspersky Security Center Web Console Server installed on a device that is not included in the allowlist, he or she will not be able to log in to Kaspersky Security Center.

 Page top